|

 assistance to be paid to

 tenants under certain circumstances, and interest on security deposits.
-Some
+Check

 the list.

-them, and not to other cities, nor to every
+These laws do not apply to other cities, nor to every

 rental unit in the city.
 One of the most